fortinetdev/terraform-provider-fortios/website/docs/r/fortios_logdisk_filter.html.markdown

 * `wireless_activity` - Enable/disable wireless activity event logging.
 * `cpu_memory_usage` - Enable/disable CPU & memory usage logging every 5 minutes.
 * `filter` - Disk log filter.
 * `filter_type` - Include/exclude logs that match the filter.
+* `dynamic_sort_subtable` - true or false, set this parameter to true when using dynamic for_each + toset to configure and sort sub-tables, please do not set this parameter when configuring static sub-tables.

+The `free_style` block supports:

+* `id` - Entry ID.
+* `category` - Log category.
+* `filter` - Free style filter string.
+* `filter_type` - Include/exclude logs that match the filter.